 If you are applying under the 1+1 scheme you also need to submit the following essay:

-Explain why you see this as particularly beneficial for you and how it fits with your careers and personal development aims (Maximum 250 words)
+Explain why you see the 1+1 MBA as particularly beneficial for you and how it fits with your career and personal development aims (maximum 250 words).

 For this essay, Saïd provides a very straightforward prompt.
 Oxford has created an innovative two-year program through which you can earn two master’s degrees simultaneously.
 But the school has a simple request first—explain why you want/need that non-MBA master’s degree.
 If you hope to participate in this program, you will need to help the school understand exactly why and how it will affect your career.
 With a mere 250 words in which to detail precisely how this particular program will contribute to your management education and where you will apply that learning, you have no room to be vague.
 You must clearly demonstrate a cause-and-effect relationship between the dual-degree program and the achievement of your goals.
 Your underlying message needs to be readily comprehensible: “I will complete X degree, which will benefit me by manifesting in Y part of my career.”

-Re-applicants will need to complete the essays mentioned above and another essay on the topic: What improvements have you made in your candidacy since you last applied to the Oxford MBA?
+Re-applicants will need to submit and additional essay: What improvements have you made in your candidacy since you last applied to the Oxford MBA?
 (Maximum 250 words)

 Whether you have improved your academic record, received a promotion, begun a new and exciting project, increased your community involvement, or accepted some sort of personal challenge, the key to success with this essay is conveying a very deliberate path of achievement.
 Saïd wants to know that you have been actively striving to improve yourself and your profile, and that you have seized opportunities during the previous year to do so, because a Saïd MBA is vital to you.
 The responses to this essay question will vary greatly from one candidate to the next, because each person’s needs and experiences differ.
 We are more than happy to provide one-on-one assistance with this highly personal essay to ensure that your efforts over the past year are presented in the best light possible.